FEKT-BPC-FY1Acad. year: 2019/2020

 Seminars up to 15 pts.
 (2 written tests)

-For obtaining the credit it is necessary to measure out and to evaluate the given number of experimental problems and to gain at least 12 points.
+For obtaining the credit it is necessary to measure out and to evaluate the given number of experimental problems, submit a homework and to gain at least 12 points.

 Up to 65 pts.